 Our research is highly interdisciplinary and involves extensive collaborations with departments from all faculties in the College and leading London hospitals, as well as international universities and research centres.
-There are five themes:
+There are seven themes:

 We offer opportunities to study at both undergraduate and postgraduate levels.
 Find out more about the courses available in the Department:

 The Bioengineering Lecture (formerly 'Bagrit Lecture Series') is the foremost prestigious annual lecture hosted by the Department of Bioengineering.

 This year's lecture will be given by Dutch physicist Professor Albert van den Berg, Professor of Miniaturised Sensor Systems at the University of Twente, the Netherlands.

 For more details, and to register to attend, visit: bit.ly/BioengLecture19